vielhuber/stringhelper/README.md

 }

-// ...use strict comparison when possible: if( @$var === 'foo' )
+// ...use strict comparison when possible if( @$var === 'foo' )
 {

 }

-// ...use the loose comparison in all other cases: if( $_GET['number'] == 1337 )
+// ...use the loose comparison in all other cases if( $_GET['number'] == 1337 )
 {